aquilesC/aquiles.me/content/Hiring based on talent.md

 - **Brainpower**, thinking that raw intelligence will make candidates adapt (and judged based on educational pedigree)
 - **Willpower**, in which the technical part can be taught and the shear desire to success must be inherent.

+But those are not related to the *talent* of a person to carry out the tasks that are expected.

 Tags: #scipreneurs #management